faerlin-developer/fractal-animation-server/README.md

 ![](design.png)

-For example, a 5-second animation starting at the Julia set defined at $c = (-0.80, -0.18)$ is shown below:
+For example, a 5-second animation starting with the Julia set defined at $c = (-0.80, -0.18)$ is shown below:

 https://github.com/user-attachments/assets/075da75b-eb61-40b1-81c0-5516d780bc2e